 Ether Light Xt insulated pad Photo Gallery

-RELATIVELY WARM - Most insulated sleeping pads are in the 3-4 R-value range unless they are highly-insulated and made for 4-seasons.
-The Ether Light has an R-value of 3.8, which is on the higher end of the 3-season spectrum and definitely keeps the chill from the cold ground at bay effectively.
-In our experience, the Ether Light would be a good 3-season pad with plenty of insulating value to protect users on most shoulder seasons trips (spring and fall).
-For those who need a little more protection, the women’s-specific version is little warmer (R-value 4.2) as well as a little wider through the hips and a few inches shorter.
-For those that only backpack (or bikepack) during the summer months, Sea to Summit’s non-insulated Ether Light XT might be a better option, as it’s 3 oz. lighter but only has an R-value of .8.
+RELATIVELY WARM –Most insulated sleeping pads are in the 3-4 R-value range unless they are highly insulated and made for 4-seasons.
+The Ether Light has an R-value of 3.2, which is about average.
+In our experience, the Ether Light is great for 3-season use with enough insulation to keep us comfortable on spring, summer, and early-fall trips.
+For those who need a little more protection, the women’s-specific version is a tad warmer (R-value 3.5) as well as a little wider through the hips and a few inches shorter.

 DURABLE – The Ether Light feels more durable than the average lightweight sleeping pad due to it’s 40D face fabrics (compared to 15-30D on many pad models).
 The ripstop nylon used in the Ether Light was chosen for its ideal balance of weight to durability.
 Though all inflatable sleeping pads have their breaking point, the Ether Light is built to be tougher and last longer than other pads.
 And just in case anything does puncture your pad, Sea to Summit includes a repair kit with self-adhesive patches for easily fixing punctures in the field, plus a spare silicone one-way valve insert.